infinitered/ignite-bowser/readme.md

   - Computed values (views) are only calculated when needed
   - `mobx-react` makes React "MobX-aware" and only re-renders when absolutely necessary

+Another

 ### Downsides

 We also recognize no state management solution is perfect.
 MST has some known downfalls:

 - Integration with TypeScript is clunky at times.
 MST's own typing system is sometimes at odds with what TypeScript wants
-- `mobx` and `mobx-state-tree` both seem to have "magic" or "sorcery" that makes issues less straightforward to debug because you don't always have a clear picture of what's happening (but using [Reactotron](https://github.com/infinitered/reactotron), which has `mobx-state-tree` support built-in, helps a lot)
+- `mobx` and `mobx-state-tree` both seem to have "magic" or "sorcery" that makes issues less straightforward to debug because you don't always have a clear picture of what's happening (but using [Reactotron](https://github.com/infinitered/reactotron), which has `mobx-state-tree` support built-in, helps a lot).
+The [MobX docs](https://mobx.js.org/) can also help illumitate some of the magic.
-- The user base is small, so finding help on GitHub or Stack overflow is less convenient (however, the [Infinite Red Slack Community](https://community.infinite.red) is very helpful)
+- The user base is small, so finding help on GitHub or Stack overflow is less convenient (however, the [Infinite Red Slack Community](https://community.infinite.red), as well as the [MobX State Tree Spectrum channel](https://spectrum.chat/mobx-state-tree) are both very helpful)
 - Fatal errors are sometimes too-easily triggered and error messages can be verbose and hard to grok
 - The API has a large surface area and the docs tend to be technical and unfriendly

 ## Learning MobX State Tree

-MobX and MobX State Tree can be a bit confusing if you're coming from Redux, so here are a few of our favorite resources to learn the basics:
+MobX and MobX State Tree can be a lot to learn if you're coming from Redux, so here are a few of our favorite resources to learn the basics:

 - Be sure to check out the official [Getting Started](https://github.com/mobxjs/mobx-state-tree/blob/master/docs/getting-started.md) guide for MobX State Tree.